OpenVoiceOS/ovos-skill-word-of-the-day/README.md

 # Word Of The Day Skill

-Get Word of the Day from [Dictionary.com.](Dictionary.com)
+Get Word of the Day from [Dictionary.com.](Dictionary.com) or [Dicionário Priveram](https://dicionario.priberam.org/)

 ![img.png](img.png)

-> NOTE: Dictionary.com is english only, this skill will use machine translation for other languages.
+> NOTE: English and Portuguese **only**, other languages will speak an error.
+Open an Issue/Pull Request if you have a website suggestion for your language!

 ###  Usage
 * "tell me the word of the day"